justin-napolitano/cv/source/index.md

 	c and python and experimental design
 	everything you did yesterday

+Write the resume section next.
+    ***top priority***:
+Write some db's
+    school in graph and relational and nosql work in graph and relational and nosql

 ********** fix linkx ************
 so so many broken links.
 Add correct section headers don't be lazy about it